Bedlington Terrier

 About the Bedlington Terrier

-Standing 15 to 17 inches tall and weighing 17 to 23 pounds, the Bedlington Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 15 to 17 inches tall and weighing 17 to 23 pounds, the Bedlington Terrier is a small-sized dog.
+Their lamb-like appearance with a distinctive pear-shaped head, arched back, and curly coat is unique among all dog breeds and often surprises people.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview